 - TeamViewer One of the most popular remote desktop solutions for multi-platforms.
 It also supports file sharing.

 Most of these applications allow large file sharing between PCs, laptops, and even mobile.

 8. Shipping a Hard Drive or USB

-Using a shipping or courier service to take your hard drive with massive data, is often faster than using your own Internet connection.
+Using a shipping or courier service to take and deliver your hard drive with massive data, is often a faster solution than using your own Internet connection.
 It is also cheaper, as you don’t have to upgrade your bandwidth.